 Since 1991, the UP Oblation Scholarship has been awarded to the top fifty UPCAT qualifiers.
 The benefits include free tuition, miscellaneous and laboratory fees, and a monthly incentive.
 Recipients may enjoy the UP Oblation Scholarship throughout the normal length of time required to finish their chosen degree program, provided they maintain the required grade point average.
 For those in the accelerated medical program (INTARMED), however, only the first four years are covered by this grant.

-Applicants for the Iskolar ng Bayan scholarship through automatic admission do not have to take the UPCAT if they choose a UP campus that is in their region, but they still have to submit final grades for 3 high school years preceding graduation in order to satisfy application requirements of the University.
+Applicants for the Iskolar ng Bayan Scholarship through automatic admission do not have to take the UPCAT if they choose a UP campus that is in their region, but they may still have to submit final grades for 3 high school years preceding graduation in order to satisfy application requirements of the University.

-For additional information, you may write to the Office of Student Affairs of the different UP campus units.
-For UP Diliman, you may write directly to the OFFICE OF SCHOLARSHIPS AND STUDENT SERVICES (OSSS), Vinzon’s Hall, UP Diliman, Q.C., or e-mail [email protected].
+Other scholarships, study grants and awards donated by government and private companies or individuals, are also available.
+For inquiries or additional information, please email [email protected], or check the websites of the Office of Student Affairs/Office of Scholarships and Student Services of the different UP campus units (e.g. http://ovcsa.upd.edu.ph/osa.htm; https://uplbosa.org).
+For UP Diliman, you may go directly to the OFFICE OF SCHOLARSHIPS AND STUDENT SERVICES (OSSS), Vinzon’s Hall, UP Diliman, QC, or check http://ovcsa.upd.edu.ph/osss.htm.

 Under the RSA, graduates are mandated to serve in the country, preferably in accordance with the roles and nature of their respective professions and along the three major functions of the university, but not limited to education/training, research, and direct service.

-General Requirements for Foreign ApplicantsA foreign applicant who graduated from a high school abroad and has not enrolled in college may be admitted to the freshman class by automatic admission without taking the UPCAT, if s/he meets the following requirements:
+A foreign OR Filipino applicant who has graduated or is graduating from a secondary school/home school abroad (i.e. international applicant) and has not enrolled in college may be admitted to the freshman class by automatic admission OR by taking the UPCAT.

-Filipino or Foreign graduates from accredited high schools abroad or accredited home schools abroad, who fail to satisfy the requirements for automatic admission (i.e., Item 2 under General Requirements) may take the UP College Admission Test (UPCAT).
+Only correctly filled up application forms with the required supporting documents and the non-refundable application fee will be processed.
 If the applicant takes the UPCAT but does not qualify, he/she can no longer be admitted under automatic admission.
-The student has the option to enter UP as a transferee after satisfying transfer requirements of UP.
+The student has the option to enter UP as a transferee after satisfying transfer requirements.